All Episodes

 Good.

-Um, I'm calling to uh well, I guess overall I'm just upset that the medical community is not treating COVID uh when it's first diagnosed versus waiting till the disease has exacerbated and people are near death.
+I'm calling to, well, I guess overall, I'm just upset that the medical community is not treating COVID when it's first diagnosed versus waiting till the disease has exacerbated and people are near death.

 I went to an urgent care center.

-And then around that seven to ten day mark where patients are either going to get better or they're gonna get worse.
+And then around that seven to 10-day mark where patients are either going to get better or they're going to get worse, I took a downturn and went to an ER here in town.

 What else?